-The setting is in Sierra Leone, 1997, during the civil war.
-The main antagonists are the Revolutionary United Front, a notorious group rebelling against the government.
-You play on an island chain based loosely off of the real life "Banana Islands".
-The RUF have occupied these islands and are busy clearing the previous inhabitants out, recruiting who they can, and killing, maiming, or torturing those they can't.
+Set during the 1997 civil war, the main antagonists are the Revolutionary United Front, a notorious group rebelling against the government.
+The RUF have occupied the Banana Islands and are on a hunt for diamonds; recruiting who they can and killing, maiming, or enslaving those they can't.